p5-dat5-07/justkeydding-rs/README.md

 # justkeydding-rs
 A re-implemetation of [justkeydding](https://github.com/napulen/justkeydding) specifcally the [symbolic detecting](https://github.com/napulen/keytracker) optimizing the algorithm.
 Reducing the time to find the key drastically.
-This can be seen with the maestro dataset (1282 midi files) which is estimated to take more than 4 hours was reduced to 47 seconds.
+This can be seen with the maestro dataset (1282 midi files) which is estimated to take more than 4 hours was reduced to around 25 seconds on a ryzen 7 1700x.

 ```